Inside the Schedule of a Multi-Million Dollar Insurance Producer

 Morning Routine

-Like many of us, he begins by checking his emails and getting up-to-date on any recent communications.
-"There's always outstanding requirements on submitted business, mostly for financial products.
+In any case, he begins his day in the office by checking emails and getting up-to-date on any recent communications: "There's always outstanding requirements on submitted business, mostly for financial products.
 I'm just replying to those emails and taking care of all of that."

 After some of that initial busywork, he gets right into appointments.